A police raid on a small city’s only newspaper was correctly met with outrage. But the threat to freedom of the press goes far deeper.

-Albert Fox Cahn (@FoxCahn) is the founder and executive director of The Surveillance Technology Oversight Project (S.T.O.P.) at the Urban Justice Center, a New York-based civil rights and privacy group, a TED fellow, a Technology and Human Rights Fellow at the Harvard Kennedy School’s Carr Center, and a visiting fellow at Yale Law School’s Information Society Project.
+Albert Fox Cahn is the founder and executive director of the Surveillance Technology Oversight Project (S.T.O.P.), a New York-based civil rights and privacy group, a TED fellow, a Technology and Human Rights Fellow at the Harvard Kennedy School’s Carr Center, and a visiting fellow at Yale Law School’s Information Society Project.
 His TED Talk is available here.

 This deal won’t just push millions of Americans into destitution and bankruptcy.
 It’s a ticking time bomb for the economy—and Biden should sue in court to prevent a reoccurrence.